Why do so few affiliate marketers shy from the video medium and YouTube traffic generation?

 There once was a discrepancy between the video editing suites but the line is beginning to blur as most have the same features across the board.
 There are suites that cost thousands of dollars (which I’m sure you don’t want to pony up for) and many that are free (or very inexpensive – the reasonable choice).

-Since spending a month’s pay on video editing software may not be your thing – here are a few that will get you well upon your way:
+Since spending a month’s pay on video editing software may not be your thing – here are a few that will get you well on your way:

 - Camtasia Studio